Clean up the World

 This is an example of the promotional material used to encourage the collection of bottles in tourist areas near Angkor Wat.

-The health center completed using the villages rubbish.
-A beautiful design on the side shows what the building is made from.
+The health center completed using the eco-bricks from the villages rubbish.

 Step by step how to build a bottle house....